desmonddak/rohd-hcl/doc/components/memory.md

 ### Fill + Eviction composite interface

-Recent versions group a fill port together with an optional eviction sub-interface using the `FillEvictInterface` type.
-This simplifies the API so each fill entry may optionally carry the corresponding eviction port.
-The rules are:

-- A cache now accepts fills as a `List<FillEvictInterface>` where each entry has a `.fill` (the fill `ValidDataPortInterface`) and an optional `.eviction` (the eviction `ValidDataPortInterface`).
-- If any `FillEvictInterface` provides an `.eviction`, then all entries must provide an eviction (all-or-none).
-This matches previous semantics where eviction ports were parallel to fill ports.
+The fill side of `Cache` groups two `ValidDataPortInterface`s, one for filling together with an optional one for eviction forming `FillEvictInterface` type.
+If any `FillEvictInterface` provides an eviction interface, then all entries must provide an eviction (all-or-none).
-- Tests and higher-level factories that previously passed separate parallel lists can instead construct `FillEvictInterface(fillPort, evictionPort)` for each fill, or use the `CachePorts` test helper described below.

 Example (manual construction):